 - Sensitivity to toothpaste or mouthwash

-- Side effect of a drug such as Dilantin, phenobarbital, or calcium channel blockers
+- Side effect of a medicine

 Eat a well-balanced diet that includes fruits and vegetables.
 Avoid sugary foods and drinks.